The Impact of Porn and Porn Addiction

 Part of the answer why we watch porn lies in the reward system in our brain.
 Our reward system is a part of the brain that ensures we pay attention to things essential for our survival.
 We are rewarded with dopamine, a neurotransmitter that regulates pleasure and reward, for paying attention to food, sex, safety, and social connections.
 Our brains are evolutionarily programmed to respond to sexual images with dopamine.
 But that’s only part of the answer to why we watch so much porn, so often.
 Porn has quite a few benefits: it’s anonymous, and everything you can imagine is available (no pun intended).
 Additionally, porn is always available, never “not in the mood,” never “tired,” and never rejects you.

-“Porn doesn’t confront us with our insecurities about our bodies, sexual performance, or the shame of our desires.”
+“Porn doesn’t confront us with our insecurities about our

 It also doesn’t judge fantasies or sexual preferences, nor the things somebody feel ashamed about.
 It never says you want sex too long or too short, too often or too little.
 And it can go on for as long as you want.
 One thing people often underestimate: porn doesn’t confront us with insecurities about our bodies, our sexual performance, or our desires.